MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/azure-ad-configuration.md

 Due to the nature of identity authentication in workloads, there's no comprehensive option to enforce the use of a specific identity system.
 However, one option is to ensure resources are tagged with the identity system in use.

-Assign the [Append a tag and its value to resources](https://portal.azure.com/#view/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F2a0e14a6-b0a6-4fab-991a-187a4f81c498) Azure Policy with the **Tag Name** set to "IdentityProvider" and the **Tag Value** set to "Undefined".
-This policy will only set the **Tag Value** to be "Undefined" if the tag isn't provided.
+Assign the [Append a tag and its value to resources](https://portal.azure.com/#view/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F2a0e14a6-b0a6-4fab-991a-187a4f81c498) Azure Policy with the tag name set to "IdentityProvider" and the tag value set to "Undefined".
+This policy will only set the tag value to be "Undefined" if the tag isn't provided.

 :::image type="content" source="./media/Tagpolicy.png" alt-text="A picture of the portal page where you add a tag policy.":::